jhpyle/docassemble/_docs/documents.md

 You can customize the name of the [ZIP file] by setting a `zip filename`:

-{% include side-by-side.html demo="allow-downloading-zip-filename" %}
+{% include side-by-side.html demo="allow-downloading-true-zip-filename" %}

 # <a name="caching"></a>Document caching and regeneration